May 26, 2018 What it is like to grow up in Kiryas Joel

-I lived in Kiryas Joel the first 25 years of my life.
+I lived in Kiryas Joel for the first 25 years of my life.
 I was born and raised there, educated there, married there, became a mother there, got divorced there, and left there with the kid in tow.
 Every time I return to visit my family, I am stunned by how quickly the village is changing, how fast it is growing.
-But visiting also brings back a flood of memories, because in essence, it hasn’t changed at all.
+But visiting also brings back a flood of memories, because, in essence, it hasn’t changed at all.

 Kiryas Joel is a village of Satmar Hasidim.
-Its name, meaning the Village of Joel, references the Satmar Rebbe Joel Teitelbaum who died before I was born, when the village was in its infancy.
+Its name, meaning the Village of Joel, references the Satmar Rebbe Joel Teitelbaum who died before I was born when the village was in its infancy.
 The village was founded in the 1970s, and by today, 2018, has a population of around 30 thousand.
 In 2020, the village will secede from the town of Monroe, under which it has been until now, and become a town in its own right called Palm Tree (named for the Teitelbaum dynasty).
 It is being incorporated as its own town due to its growth.*

 To live in Kiryas Joel is to live in one of the most child-centric communities imaginable.
 Because women have many children and usually don’t work, their entire lives are dedicated to raising the kids.
 The streets of suburban-ish condos are filled with Little Tykes bikes and Bigwheels and wagons and scooters, and during summer afternoons the outdoors is swarming with children and the sounds of screeching and crying and having fun.
 Mothers sit on patio chairs gossiping with each other while feeding the youngest dinner off of a plastic plate.
 When there is an event for women, like a fundraiser for a charity, it usually has entertainment for the kids.
 When a kid gets hurt, any passing adult will make sure he or she is okay.
 Kids are always surrounded by peers, and they are always busying themselves with each other.
 Boys begin school at two and a half years old and attend it six days a week, all year round, with few off days.
 All of the boys’ teachers, for all ages, are men.
 In other words, everyone is busy with the children.
 The entire community is an institution revolving around the kids.
 Town or otherwise, it lives by the motto “it takes a village.”